LDAR-Sim/LDAR_Sim/USER_MANUAL.md

 **Default input:** []

 **Description:** The percentage (0.0-1.0) of sites that must be flagged per survey.
-IF a screening technology flags 10% of sites during a campaign and the minimum_followup for the campaign, is 0.5, then 40% of all sites will be selected at random and flagged prior to the end of the campaign.
+If a screening technology flags 10% of sites during a campaign and the minimum_followup for the campaign, is 0.5, then 40% of all sites will be selected at random and flagged prior to the end of the campaign.
 If min_followup_type is 'campaign' then each value corresponds to the current survey within the year, for example if RS=2 each set of site surveys require a value.
 If min_followup_type is 'annual' then a single value (in the array) is expected for the entire year, regardless of RS value.
 Surveys will be performed n days prior to the end of a campaign / year based on min_followup_days_to_end.
 Note: Not enabled by default (empty string)

-**Notes on acquisition:** Often based on standards, ie. EPA proposed 6 screenings with minimum_followup of 1 were min_followup_type is annual.
+**Notes on acquisition:** Often based on standards, ie. EPA proposed 6 screenings with minimum_followup of 1 where min_followup_type is annual.

 **Notes of caution:** N/A

 #### &lt;min_followup_type&gt;

-**Data type:** string - 'annual' or 'campaign
+**Data type:** string - 'annual' or 'campaign'

 **Default input:** 'annual'